Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Results

 Results for the solution of the model tuning optimization problem (Equation \eqref{eq:bi_level_tuning}) are shown in Figures \ref{fig:1d_tuning_results} and \ref{fig:1d_tuning_overhead}.
-Figure \ref{fig:1d_tuning_results} shows the optimal time step values returned by the EGO algorithm across the 100 random trials for different numbers of $N_{pilot}$ and $N_{iter}$, represented as distributions computed with kernel density estimation.
-Compared with the relative estimator variance curve that is being optimized, it can be seen in (a) that the EGO-optimized time steps noticeably improve with increasing $N_{pilot}$.
-In particular, for $N_{pilot}=10$, it can be seen that a relatively large percentage of optimized time steps are larger values that are sub-optimal in the sense that the estimator variance is high.
+Figure \ref{fig:1d_tuning_results} shows the optimal time step values returned by the EGO algorithm across the 100 random trials for different numbers of $N_{pilot}$ and $N_{iter}$, represented as histograms.
+Compared with the variance reduction curve that is being maximized\footnote{Note that maximizing the variance reduction is equivalent to minimizing the estimator variance which was the approach implemented in this work (Equation \eqref{eq:bi_level_tuning})}, it can be seen in (a) that the EGO-optimized time steps noticeably improve with increasing $N_{pilot}$.
+In particular, for $N_{pilot}=10$, it can be seen that a relatively large percentage of optimized time steps are larger values that are sub-optimal in the sense that the variance reduction is low.
 For increasing $N_{iter}$ in (b), the trend is less clear, indicating that $N_{iter}=5$ seems to be sufficient and there are diminishing returns beyond this value.
 More detailed optimization results can be found in Appendix \ref{sec:appendix_ex1_opt_results} and Figure \ref{fig:1d_opt_results_vs_num_iteration}.
-It is worth noting that while relative estimator variance objective appears simple to optimize in Figure \ref{fig:1d_tuning_results}, this curve was generated using $N_{pilot}=50k$ and is particularly noisy for the smaller values of $N_{pilot}$ used for model tuning, making the model tuning optimization problem challenging even in one dimension.
+Note that while the variance reduction objective in Figure \ref{fig:1d_tuning_results} appears simple to optimize, this curve was generated using $N_{pilot}=10k$ and is particularly noisy for the smaller values of $N_{pilot}$ used for model tuning, making the model tuning optimization problem challenging even in one dimension.
 This challenge is expanded upon in Appendix \ref{sec:appendix_ex1_opt_noise} and Figure \ref{fig:1d_example_sweep_trials}.
+As noted in Section \ref{section:optimization_approach}, the online pilot sampling approach could be used rather than pilot projection during model tuning optimization to yield more precise variance estimates, at the expense of adaptively evaluating additional pilot samples.